kndshein/jobtracker-backend/README.md

         - This command will stop the container.
 - Your dev environment is setup.
 To start and stop the contianer during coidng session, run the ```$ docker compose up``` to start or ```$ docker compose down``` to stop.

+- To remove containers, images, and volumes we recommend using Docker Desktop.
+    - If you prefer to to use your terminal you can use the command ```docker ps -a``` to look up all containers and then run  ```docker rmi [OPTIONS] IMAGE [IMAGE...]``` on the specific container you want to remove.
+    - If you would like to remove all containers, images, and containers you can run ```docker system prune``` WARNING: this will delete ALL containers, images, and volumes from your system.
+    - For more information take a look at the [Docker Docs](https://docs.docker.com/engine/reference/commandline/rmi/)

 #### Links

 - Frontend - [Repo](https://github.com/kndshein/jobtracker-frontend) // [Deployed](https://jobtracker-frontend.netlify.app)